xilution/xilution-react-todomvc/README.md

 	1. Run `make deprovision-base` to deprovision the base resources.
 		* See ./aws/cloud-formation/template-base.yml

+## Next Steps

+I'm hopeful that this reference implementation inspires you to to use AWS SAM and React for your next web application.
+I also invite you to learn more about how [Xilution SaaS](https://www.xilution.com) can accelerate your next web or mobile application project.

 ## About the Author

 [Todd Brunia](https://twitter.com/tbrunia) is a Sr. Software Engineer with [Source Allies](https://www.sourceallies.com/) and the founder of [Xilution](https://www.xilution.com).